VicenteTM/DLAV-2023_Project/README.md

     </figure>
 </div>

-The improved model used to compute the weights that can be found in the `weights` folder.
+The improved model used to compute the weights that can be found the [weights](https://drive.google.com/drive/folders/1BzW9tj1EgbQC7-Fop8gODIejZzN9YRpg?usp=drive_link) folder.

 Below are the results of our experiments with different transformer placements: